Interbotix/turtlebot2i/INSTALLATION.md

 1. Press **Cntrl-Alt-T** to open a terminal screen, and type `sudo apt update`.
 If prompted for a password, type *turtlebot*.
 2. After the process completes, type `sudo apt -y upgrade`.
 It might take a few minutes for the computer to upgrade.
 If prompted to update to *Ubuntu 18.04*, just decline.
 3. Finally, type `sudo apt -y autoremove` to get rid of unnecessary software packages.
-Then close out of the terminal and reboot the  computer.
+Then close out of the terminal.
+4. Next, connect the Turtlebot computer to your local network.
+This is as simple as clicking the Wifi icon on the top right of the Desktop and selecting your desired network.
+Note that this step should be completed *before* running the install script below if you'd like to connect to the Turtlebot from a local (remote) computer.

+#### Install Packages on the Turtlebot Computer
 Once rebooted, login and open up a terminal as before.
 Instead of manually installing all the software needed for the robot, you will download and run an installation script.
 Follow the commands below to get started!
+Note that nothing (cameras, Kobuki, Arbotix) needs to be connected to the computer for the installation to work.

     $ sudo apt install curl
     $ curl 'https://raw.githubusercontent.com/Interbotix/turtlebot2i/master/turtlebot2i_misc/turtlebot2i_install.sh' > turtlebot2i_install.sh
     $ chmod +x turtlebot2i_install.sh
     $ ./turtlebot2i_install.sh

+#### Install Packages on a Local (Remote) Computer
+To interface with the Turtlebot from a local (remote) computer, connect your local computer to the same network to which the Turtlebot is connected.
+Then run the following commands on your *local* computer.
+Note that it will only install the packages necessary to remotely monitor the Turtlebot using Rviz.
+It will also allow you to simulate the robot in Gazebo.

+    $ sudo apt install curl
+    $ curl 'https://raw.githubusercontent.com/Interbotix/turtlebot2i/master/turtlebot2i_misc/turtlebot2i_remote_install.sh' > turtlebot2i_remote_install.sh
+    $ chmod +x turtlebot2i_remote_install.sh
+    $ ./turtlebot2i_remote_install.sh